paulscherrerinstitute/wica-http/README.md

         * **'data-wica-channel-connection-state'**
         * **'data-wica-channel-alarm-state'**

-      * now the hard part starts: writing web pages that leverage off the capabilities offered in this web environment.
+      * now the hard part starts: :wink:  writing web pages that leverage off the capabilities offered in this web environment.
+Good Luck ! :smile:

 ## Running the server inside a docker container

    Further details coming soon. :-)